 Electronics for Solar Panels

 There are surprisingly few electronic components in a solar panel installation but these will include: AC/DC Isolators, a photovoltaic system generation meter, photovoltaic cables and connectors, and a junction box.
 Particularly if you are going to undertake a DIY installation, you may want to take a look at how your solar panel system operates.

 How are Solar Panels Installed?

-Before you even think about having your solar panels installed you will need to have an MSC and REAL accredited surveyor inspect your property and measure the roof size, inclination and shade coverage, what your estimated solar panel installation will achieve and how much money you are likely to earn or save.
-The surveyor will also asses the ability of your roof to take the weight of the new solar panels installation.
+Before you even think about having your solar system installed you will need to have an MSC and REAL accredited surveyor inspect your property and measure the roof size, inclination and shade coverage, what your estimated solar panel installation will achieve and how much money you are likely to earn or save.
+The surveyor will also asses the ability of your roof to take the weight of the new solar panel installation.

-- More solar panels installation information.
+- More solar panel installation information.

 - The basics for site location of a solar PV system.

 - How roof orientation and tilt affects the output and performance of solar panels.